MrPilotMan/Burst-Paper-Wallet/README.md

 ---

 ### To do (in order)
-* Multithreadign for vanity addresses
+* Multi-threading for vanity addresses
 * GUI
 * Account Migration